gitulamy/konsole/README.md

 --------------------------

-As you see above example, the project root path is not necessary, so we can specify with `strip-prefix` to stripping out the paths.
+As you see above example, the project root path is not necessary, so we can specify with `strip-prefix` to strip out the paths.

 ```javascript
 var konsole = require('@gitul/konsole');